leaktk/scanner/README.md

 ## Scan Request Format

+Notes about the formats below:

+* Scan requests should be sent as JSON Lines.
+* The requests below are pretty printed to make them easier to read.
-The scan request format is in jsonl here are formatted examples of a single line by type.
-Only the values in the `"options"` sections are optional.
+* Only the values in the `"options"` sections are optional.

 **WARNING**: Certain request types (e.g. `"type": "git", "url": "file://..."`) can access files outside of the scanner's workdir.
 Make sure you trust or